-In September 2014, Prime Minister Harper, European Commission President José Manuel Barroso and European Council President Herman Van Rompuy signed a joint declaration to “celebrate the end of negotiations of the Canada-EU Trade Agreement.”
+In September 2014, former Prime Minister Harper, European Commission President José Manuel Barroso and European Council President Herman Van Rompuy signed a joint declaration to “celebrate the end of negotiations of the Canada-EU Trade Agreement.”

 The announcement of the completion of CETA was also the first time people in Canada and Europe were allowed to see the official text of the agreement.
 We are now being told that no changes are possible.